Why do so many businesses invest in blogs? The answer is simple. Sales.

 What should you track?

-Here are three essential blog KPI categories to know:
+Here are the essential blog KPI categories you need to know:

 #1 Consumption Metrics